 Some spouses either are not convinced that a divorce is right for them or want to ensure they are making the right choice when opting for a separation or divorce, and temporary separations give them the luxury to explore the option.

 If you are considering such a move, it is a good idea to obtain a legal separation agreement regarding the trial period to reduce and mitigate any potential risks regarding your finances.
 While it is binding in that the spouses will need to come together to bring an end to any issues, it presents the option for trial without a full-blown commitment that divorce entails.

 Legal Separation in Arizona Because of Religious Beliefs

 Religious and cultural beliefs are often a large, foundational piece of a marriage.
 Sometimes, when a couple elects to end their marriage, the family law and other legal obligations are only part of the equation.
 Whether their religion is one that frowns upon or entirely prohibits a divorce, or someone’s cultural background looks at divorce as something disgraceful.

 Rather than suffering through something like a failing marriage only to avoid social repercussions, the answer can be as simple as choosing a legal separation instead of divorce.
-Because the status of the actual marriage remains intact, a legal separation negates all of the stigma of divorce and allows those who face retribution or consequences due to their personal beliefs, taking at least one burden off of an already difficult decision.
+Because the status of the actual marriage remains intact, a legal separation negates all of the stigmas of divorce and allows those who face retribution or consequences due to their personal beliefs, taking at least one burden off of an already difficult decision.

 Taxes, Insurance, and Other Monetary Advantages to Legal Separation

 In Arizona, as in many states, marriage brings with it several significant financial benefits.
 With taxes, for example, there are numerous breaks and credits that marriage provide.
 An example is married couples who file for a tax credit for donating to certain non-profit organizations in the state of Arizona are eligible for a $400 credit when filing jointly, as opposed to the $200 credit that others can receive when filing.